superbderrick/Blog/content/posts/errorcase/index.md

 ---

-Actually I am using gatsby for my personal blog.
+Actually I am using gatsby for my personal blog, When I tried to start for my blog build using npm command "npm start"

-When I tried to start for my blog build using npm command, it occued some error like below error message
+it occued some error like below error message

-### Error: EACCES: permission denied, open '/Users/derrick/.config/gatsby/config.json'
+Error: EACCES: permission denied, open '/Users/derrick/.config/gatsby/config.json'

   Error: EACCES: permission denied, open '/Users/derrick/.config/gatsby/config.json' You don't have access to this file.